 - Insulation – During winter, some people wonder why their apartments aren’t warm and cozy even with the heater cranked up to high.
 This is usually due to heat being lost to the outside air through windows, the ceiling, and walls because of inadequate insulation.

 - HVAC System – Inspect your heating, ventilation, and air conditioning (HVAC) system regularly.
-Have it cleaned frequently and replace filters as needed
+Have it cleaned frequently and replace filters as needed.
+And according to Green Leaf AC & Heating, “a proper inspection can drastically decrease the issues you face moving forward with your HVAC system.”

 - Lighting – Your lights take up a significant portion of your electric bill.
 You should check your light bulbs on a regular basis and reduce usage where you can.